top of page

 new cover.jpg

-Ahon Gooptu is an NYC-based actor, playwright/screenwriter, producer, collaborator, and scholar from Kolkata, India.
-In the last six years, he has found semblances of home in Iowa, Illinois, Washington, Connecticut, and Florida.
-He is drawn to interdisciplinary collaborations for telling queer, brown, and/or migrant narratives.
+Ahon Gooptu is a playwright/screenwriter, actor, producer, collaborator, and scholar from Kolkata, India.
+In the last seven years, he has found semblances of home in New York, Illinois, Iowa, Washington, Connecticut, and Florida.
+He is drawn to interdisciplinary collaborations for telling queer, brown, and/or migrant narratives both in India and the United States.

 Ahon is Associate with Pickle Factory Dance Foundation, former Global Artistic Associate with Make/Shift Theatre Company, former Repertory Member with Ranan, Finalist for Definition Theatre's Amplify Series Two (2022), Semifinalist for Playwrights Foundation's 46th Bay Area Playwrights Festival (2023), and inaugural recipient of the Sandy Moffett Award for Practice in Theatre and Dance (2021).
 Ahon has previously worked with the Steppenwolf, Taproot Theatre, The Red Curtain International, Lime Arts Productions, Farmers Alley Theatre, and the Kennedy Center.